kiron-ang/snapmap/readme.txt

-"SNAP Map Texas" is an interactive map visualization I made to help people find retailers that accept SNAP in the state of Texas.
-It is available at
+"SNAP Map" is an interactive map visualization I made to help people find retailers that accept SNAP in the state of Texas.
+It is available at kiron-ang.github.io/snapmap.
+I created it with the D3 javascript library.
+I filtered the data to keep only retailers in the state of Texas, and removed three outliers whose "X" and "Y" measurements were incorrect.
+I then plotted "X" and "Y" on a linear scale